andreypostal/JSGroupMask/README.md

 ]);
 ```

 The char **\_** will be the space filled by numbers.
-Other characters (except for numbers) will be considered separators.
+Other characters (except for numbers) will be considered separators.<br>
 Os caracteres **\_** serão os espaços preenchidos por números.
 Demais caracteres (exceto números) serão considerados separadores.

-- Call the method **update** whenever you want to apply the mask to the current value of the input
+- Call the method **update** whenever you want to apply the mask to the current value of the input<br>
-- Chame o método **update** sempre que quiser aplicar a máscara no valor atual do input.
+  Chame o método **update** sempre que quiser aplicar a máscara no valor atual do input.

 ```javascript
 mask_cpf_cnpj.update();
 mask_phone.update();
 ```

-As in the example, applying the method to every key pressed, we can use the following code:
+As in the example, applying the method to every key pressed, we can use the following code:<br>
 Como no exemplo, aplicando o método para todo char inserido, podemos usar o trecho de código:

 ```javascript